nathanchance/tuxmake/tuxmake.rst

   prepended to the image name, regardless of it being provided via `$TUXMAKE_IMAGE`, `--image`, or determined automatically by tuxmake.
 * `TUXMAKE_IMAGE_TAG`: defines an container image tag to use.
-If used, a colon character (":") and this string get appended to the image name that was informed with `$TUXMAKE_IMAGE`, `--image`, or determined automatically by tuxmake.
+If used, a colon character (":") and this string gets appended to the image name that was informed with `$TUXMAKE_IMAGE`, `--image`, or determined automatically by tuxmake.